-- Q. If my food is not completely reheated after using Reheat, what should I do? - A. Use Micro Cook to reheat for additional time until desired temperature is reached. - Q. What if I don't cover the dish in Reheat? - A. Oven senses steam too quickly, which shortens the reheating time and leaves food too cool.
-Cover with lid or vented plastic wrap and reset Reheat.
+- Q. If my food is not completely reheated after using Sensor Reheat, what should I do? - A. Use Micro Cook to reheat for additional time until desired temperature is reached.

+Q. What if I don't fully cover the dish in Sensor Reheat?

+A. Oven senses steam too quickly, which shortens the reheating time and leaves food too cool.
+Cover tightly and reset Sensor Reheat.